combefis/combefis.github.io/docs/teaching/uclouvain/index.md

   --_This course, taught to students in first year of bachelor in engineering, teaches them the basics of object oriented programming, using the Java programming language.
 Students are discovering notions of programming, objects, classes, arrays, composition and inheritance, graphical interface, files and linked data structures._--

 ## Trained courses

+This section lists the courses for which I was only in charge of the **lab sessions**.

 - **LFSAB1401 – Informatique 1**, 2004–2011 --(8 years)--
   --_This course, taught to students in first year of bachelor in engineering, teaches them the basics of object oriented programming, using the Java programming language.
 Students are discovering notions of programming, objects, classes, arrays, composition and inheritance, graphical interface, files and linked data structures._--